Naledi-Dikgale/decode-a-morse-code/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project execute the following command:

 - [N/A]